Contact: Chapter President Tim Kirkham|

-BYLAWS OF THE HOOSIER CHAPTER of the HEALTH PHYSICS SOCIETYAdopted October 2, 2008
+BYLAWS OF THE HOOSIER CHAPTER of the HEALTH PHYSICS SOCIETY

 The name of the organization shall be the Hoosier chapter of the Health Physics Society hereinafter designated as the Chapter.

 Section 2.
-The objectives of the Chapter shall be accomplished by meetings, conferences, and publications with emphasis on all sciences and technologies, which contribute to the knowledge of radiation effects and radiation protection.
+The objectives of the Chapter shall be accomplished by meetings, conferences, and publications highlighting the sciences and technologies which contribute to the knowledge of radiation effects and radiation protection.

 Section 1.
 Every member of the Health Physics society shall automatically become a member of the Chapter upon presenting to the Chapter proof of membership in the Society followed by payment of Chapter dues.

 Section 1.
 The officers of the Chapter are a President, President-Elect, and Secretary-Treasurer.
-The President and the President-Elect shall be persons who are members of the Health Physics Society in good standing.
+The President and the President-Elect shall be a member of the National Health Physics Society in good standing.